 Just want to see great TVs?
-Log in or sign up to browse all our Best Buy TVs
+Log in or sign up to see all our Best Buy TVs

 What TV should I buy?

-There are a number of factors that will determine what TV ends up with pride of place in your home.
-Since a TV is a long-term purchase, it's important to put the research in beforehand - but luckily we have you covered.
-The sorts of questions you should be asking are: what size TV do I need, how much do I want to spend, how important is brand, and do I really need 4K?
+There are a number of factors that will determine what TV ends up being pride of place in your home.
+Since you'll have your TV for several years, it's important to make the right choice.
+The sorts of questions you should be asking before you take the plunge on a new set are: what size TV do I need, how much do I want to spend, how important is brand, and do I really need 4K?
 We'll walk you through all of this and more below.

-While TVs can cost several thousands of pounds, they start from as little as £100.
+While TVs can cost a small fortune, they start from as little as £100.
 The good news is that you can now get a great TV even if you’re on a tight budget.

 So why pay more?
 TVs from around £1,000 will have better technology and a sharper design, often with metal finishes and thinner bezels.
 Better motion processing is a hallmark of premium TVs, which means they will often have smoother pictures, while cheaper models can sometimes judder.